Hamas says its leader Ismail Haniyeh was assassinated in Tehran by an Israeli airstrike

-BEIRUT (AP) — Hamas leader Ismail Haniyeh was assassinated in Iran after attending the inauguration of the country's new president, Iran and the militant group said early Wednesday.
+BEIRUT (AP) — Hamas leader Ismail Haniyeh was killed by an airstrike in the Iranian capital, Iran and the militant group said early Wednesday, blaming Israel for a shock assassination that risks escalating the regional conflict on multiple fronts.

-Hamas blamed an Israeli airstrike for the death of the head of the Palestinian militant group’s political bureau.
-Iran’s paramilitary Revolutionary Guard said it was investigating the attack and did not say how it occurred.

-Israel has vowed to kill Haniyeh and other leaders of Hamas over the group's Oct.
-7 attack on Israel that killed 1,200 people and saw some 250 others taken hostage.
+There was no immediate comment from Israel, which has vowed to kill Haniyeh and other Hamas leaders over the group's Oct.
+7 attack on southern Israel.
+The strike came just after Haniyeh had attended the inauguration of Iran's new president in Tehran, Iran said.

+The killing could trigger retaliation against Israel from Iran or its powerful Lebanese ally Hezbollah and prompt Hamas to pull out of months of negotiations for a cease-fire in Gaza.

+Hours earlier, Israel carried out a rare strike in the Lebanese capital Beirut that it said killed a top Hezbollah commander who was allegedly behind a weekend rocket attack that killed 12 young people in the Israeli-controlled Golan Heights.
+Hezbollah said Wednesday that it was still searching for the body of Fouad Shukur in the rubble of the building that was struck.

+The U.S. and other nations had already been scrambling to prevent the Golan Heights strike from spiraling into an all-out war between Israel and Hezbollah when word came of the dramatic assassination of Hamas' top political leader Haniyeh in Tehran.

+There was no immediate reaction from the White House to the killing of Haniyeh.

-An Israeli military spokesman did not immediately respond to a request for comment.
-Israel often doesn’t comment on assassinations carried out by its Mossad intelligence agency.
+An Israeli military spokesman declined to comment.
+Israel often doesn’t comment on assassinations carried out by its Mossad intelligence agency or strikes on other countries.
+It has repeatedly vowed to eliminate Hamas leaders wherever they are for the Oct.
+7 attack in which Hamas-led militants killed 1,200 people and took some 250 others hostage.

 Hamas said Haniyeh was killed "in a Zionist airstrike on his residence in Tehran" after he attended the swearing-in of Iran's President Masoud Pezeshkian on Tuesday, along with other Hamas officials and officials from Hezbollah and allied groups.